HelloWorld-n/ThingTheThe_TheTheThing/PROGRESS.md

 Selecting `com.onboarding.onboarding.WebSite`'s methods that are annotated with `com.onboarding.onboarding.WebPage` and no other method is successful。
 Selecting `com.onboarding.onboarding.WebSite`'s method with specified annotation's `address` is successful。
 Program listens to incoming requests、 fetching address's subdirectory is successfull。

-ToDo: This program Respond to those requests。
+Program responds to those requests。

 ## Conclusion

-In progress...
+This task is so far fully successful。